G-GUGU/mruby-pure-pack/README.md

 =========

 Add Array#pack and String#unpack methods on MRuby.
 Almost all code is written by ruby itself.
-20 to 100 times slower than original CRuby method.
+About 20 times slower than original CRuby method.

 ## Support template